pavan-kumar-s/tpp/README.md

+# Reviewer BHPP:
+We thank the reviewer for their valuable feedback.
+We will revise the manuscript to incorporate all reviewer comments in the camera-ready submission.

+**Weakness-1:**
+W1: The results show that the graph constructed by the new method has certain improvements in its own performance and retrieval performance.
+Is it necessary to consider the difference in construction cost compared with the traditional method?

+W2: More experiments needed (For example, using different LLMs).

 # Reviewer 6bMr:
-We thank the reviewer for the useful comments.
-We will revise the manuscript that incorporates all reviewers’ comments while submitting for Camera-ready papers
+We thank the reviewer for their valuable feedback.
+We will revise the manuscript accordingly to address all reviewer comments in the camera-ready submission.

 **Weakness-1:**
 Benchmarks are not multi-document QA.
 HotpotQA, 2WikiMQA and MuSiQue require reasoning across paragraphs drawn from Wikipedia, but all evidence ultimately resides in one monolithic source.
 To claim multi-document QA the system should be evaluated on datasets where answers require synthesising separate primary documents.
 For example, FanOutQA, WikiHowQA, Narrative QA, MultiDoc2Dial, VisDoMBench, etc.